Key takeaways:

 - What kind of plumbing equipment will they need to operate (e.g., borescope, soldering torch, cordless drill)?

-- What plumbing duties and tasks do your plumbers typically complete (e.g., installation, inspection, maintenance, emergency services, and repairs for drainage systems and water supply systems)
+- What plumbing duties and tasks do your plumbers typically complete (e.g., installation, inspection, maintenance, emergency services, and/or repairs for drains and water supply systems)

 - Are there any other non-plumbing tasks that this person will be responsible for (e.g., customer service, bidding on plumbing jobs, scheduling work, invoicing clients)?